camunda/camunda-docs/optimize/components/userguide/additional-features/variable-labeling.md

 ## Limitations

 :::note
-This feature is currently not supported in outlier analysis and csv export.
-This means that during outlier analysis, the original name of a variable is displayed.
+This feature is currently not supported in task analysis and csv export.
+This means that during task analysis, the original name of a variable is displayed.
 :::

 Keep in mind that when applying variable filters in multi-definition reports and multi-definition dashboards, the filters are applied to all variables across definitions which have the same name and type.
 This happens even in the case that the variables are labeled differently across definitions.